firesidefiction/firesidefiction.github.io/submissions.md

 ### What to expect from us:
 - Fireside acquires English language rights in print, digital, and audio formats.
 Please see our [Story Contract Boilerplate](https://firesidefiction.com/legal/story-contract-boilerplate) for the full text of our contract.
-- First responses (either a rejection or a second round notice) within approximately 30 days from the end of our reading period<!--, and a final decision by the end of August, 2020-->.
+- First responses (either a rejection or a second round notice) within approximately 30 days from the end of our reading period, and a final decision by the end of November, 2020.
 - Payment of 12.5 cents per word

 ## Use this form to submit your work: